A family of solutions to the inverse problem in gravitation: building a theory around a metric: Discussion

 \section{Discussion}

-In this article, a method is presented to build a covariant, Lagrangian theory of gravity around a pre-specified spacetime metric; in other words, a particular solution to the inverse problem in gravitation is found.
-Given some metric $g$, we show that a function $f$ and scalar field $\phi$ can often be found (so long as a solution to the kinematic constraint equation $\nabla_{\mu} X =0$ exists) such that $g$ is an exact solution to the mixed scalar-$f(R)$ theory governed by the action \eqref{eq:genscalarten}.
+In this Letter, a method is presented to build a covariant, Lagrangian theory of gravity around a pre-specified spacetime metric; in other words, a particular solution to the inverse problem in gravitation is found.
+Given some metric $g$, we show that a function $f$ and scalar field $\phi$ can often be found [so long as a solution to the kinematic constraint equation \eqref{eq:constraint} exists] such that $g$ is an exact solution to the mixed scalar-$f(R)$ theory governed by the action \eqref{eq:genscalarten}.
 For the particular case of $f(X) = X^{1+\delta}$ for $\delta > 0$, we found that a parametrically-deformed Kerr metric \eqref{eq:defmet} (cf. Ref. \cite{contfrac}) is an exact solution to the field equations \eqref{eq:field1} and \eqref{eq:field2}, provided that the scalar field satisfies the kinematic constraint \eqref{eq:defcon}.
-Solutions to equation \eqref{eq:defcon} are shown in Fig. \ref{fig:fig1} for a variety of parameters.
+Solutions to equation \eqref{eq:defcon} are shown in Fig. \ref{fig:fig1} for a variety of black hole parameters.
 In all cases considered, the scalar field $\phi$ is short ranged, well behaved, and asymptotes to the Newtonian value $\phi_{\infty} = 1$, as expected of physical black hole geometries.
+Despite a number of attractive features, important questions remain about whether or not the theories considered herein are compatible with astrophysical constraints \cite{will18,berti15} {(see also Sec.
+2)}.
+A thorough investigation will be conducted elsewhere.

 One of the major benefits of the construction detailed herein is that gravitational perturbations of a given spacetime can be studied self-consistently.
-Given a solution to the equations of motion \eqref{eq:field1} and \eqref{eq:field2} [such as \eqref{eq:defmet}, for instance], a perturbation, encapsulated by the Eulerian scheme $g \rightarrow g + \delta g$ and $\phi \rightarrow \phi + \delta \phi$, can be introduced to deduce stability \cite{bhstab} and characterize any resulting gravitational radiation (e.g., \cite{kok98,suv19,vol20}).
-At least in the case of spherical symmetry, the equations describing a perturbation around a particular background, a l{\'a} Bardeen-Press \cite{barpr} or Regge-Wheeler-Zerilli \cite{regwhel,zeril}, within the theory \eqref{eq:genscalarten} can be derived without too much difficulty.
-Nevertheless, despite a number of attractive features, important questions remain about whether or not the theories considered herein are compatible with astrophysical constraints \cite{will18,berti15}.
-A thorough investigation will be conducted elsewhere.
+Given a solution to the equations of motion \eqref{eq:field1} and \eqref{eq:field2} [such as \eqref{eq:defmet}, for instance], a perturbation, encapsulated by the Eulerian scheme $g \rightarrow g + \delta g$ and $\phi \rightarrow \phi + \delta \phi$, can be introduced to deduce stability \cite{bhstab} and characterize any resulting gravitational radiation. {This may lead to improvements in models of EMRIs \cite{nkerr1,emri2} or quasi-normal ringing \cite{vol20,kim20} that employ a parameterized non-Kerr object, since its response to astrophysical disturbances can be studied exactly in the theory described by \eqref{eq:genscalarten}.}